TimM32/Reading-Notes/reading-notes-401.md

 - What are your learning goals after reading and reviewing the class README?
 Becoming even more comfortable with the backend but for me getting more time and work with frontend aspects.
 I gravitated a lot to the backend in previous courses so I want to take this opportunity to get more experience with the frontend.
 I also would like to become a more well rounded and better devloper.

 ### Additional Information
+Node is powered by the v8 engine. v8 Engine - V8 is the name of the JavaScript engine that powers Google Chrome.
+It's the thing that takes our JavaScript and executes it while browsing with Chrome.
+V8 provides the runtime environment in which JavaScript executes.